pzoli/login-server/README.md

 # login-server

-A login server app for NFC and cell phone.
+A log server app for NFC card and cell phone.

 ## Setup